Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Discussion

 The strong scatter in the $L_X - \mathrm{SFR}$ relation of HMXBs is a major concern.
-While the expected Poissonian noise from discrete sampling of the LFs was predicted by \cite{Gilfanov+2004b} additional uncertainties arise from our SFH proxy (see section \ref{sec:SSPs}).
-For the birthrate of massive stars (eq. \eqref{eq:dotN}) we assumed a linear dependency on SFR which is only true as a first order approximation and is highly sensitive to the underlying IMF.
-One would need to model the complete SFH of the star-forming region to account for time-dependence.
-Since we are not able to recover this information from SSPs cosmological simulations, this first order approximation is the best we can achieve.
+While the expected Poissonian noise from discrete sampling of the luminosity functions was predicted by \cite{Gilfanov+2004b}, additional uncertainties arise from our SFH proxy (see Sect. \ref{sec:SSPs}).
+For the birthrate of massive stars (Eq. \eqref{eq:dotN}) we assumed a linear dependence on SFR that is only true as a first-order approximation and is highly sensitive to the underlying IMF.
+One would need to model the complete SFH of the star-forming region to account for time dependence.
+Since we are not able to recover this information from SSPs {in} cosmological simulations, this first-order approximation is the best we can achieve.
 For the lifetime function of stars we assumed the prescription of \cite{PM1993} (PM93), which is also implemented in the simulations \citep{LT+2007}.
 The advantage of the PM93 model is its simple functional form.
 There are more recently developed stellar lifetimes using evolutionary tracks calculated by \textsc{Parsec} \citep{Bressan2012}.
-Such lifetime functions are nonetheless derived for single stars while it is known that evolution of massive binary systems heavily depends on orbital, stellar wind and common envelope interactions \citep[see e.g.][as a review on XRB evolution]{Lewin+2006} which might drive inconsistencies in stellar age determination.
+Such lifetime functions are nonetheless derived for single stars despite it being known that the evolution of massive binary systems heavily depends on orbital, stellar wind, and common envelope interactions \citep[see, e.g.,][as a review on XRB evolution]{Lewin+2006}, which might drive inconsistencies in stellar age determination.
 For this reason, we decided to keep the PM93 model.
-Another minor inconsistency in our model assumptions stems from the expected duration of the X-ray bright phase of HMXBs.
-We assume a constant timescale of 0.1 Myr which is consistent with the most common type of Be-HMXB but does not account for HMXB types with shorter bright-phases.
-One of the most important drivers of uncertainty in the $L_X - \mathrm{SFR}$ relation for HMXBs at low SFR values, is the limited mass resolution of SSPs in the simulation.
-If the mass resolution decreases the probability to have SSPs in the required age range of $\tau_{\text{SSP}}\in[0,30]\,\text{Myr}$ becomes smaller.
-Because there will be fewer SSPs per galaxy to resolve SFR it adds another layer of Poisson noise.
-With smaller SSP masses we would be able to more accurately estimate the HMXB population size for each galaxy as is already seen in the LMXB case where the scatter in the $L_X - M_*$ relation is much smaller.
-In fact, \cite{Kouroumpatzakis+2020} showed that the $L_X-\mathrm{SFR}$ relation on sub-galactic scales should be consistent with galaxy-wide scaling relations.
-They argue that their shallower slopes in the sub-galactic relation is caused by LMXB contamination and differences in local SFH.
-Nonetheless, the overall trend in our recovered $L_X-\mathrm{SFR}$ relation is still consistent with observations.